 Job or work related Counselling

 The challenges an employer faces are quite different.
 The biggest one is to find the right employees – skilled enough, interested, and with a good attitude.
 Next is to keep them motivated.

 The level of stress entrepreneurs go through is quite extraordinary.
 A LinkedIn post from a start-up founder sums it up beautifully – ‘When I wake up in the morning, I believe I can change the world.
-But when I end my day, I hear myself say – it was better perhaps to have never left my last job.
+But when I end my day, I hear myself say – I was better off as an employee.
+Perhaps… I shouldn’t have left my last job’.

+Job or work related Counselling